Haitian women are the backbone of the Haitian economy and the pillar ( poto mitan) of their households.

 The United Nations reported that " Women represent 52 percent of Haiti’s 10 million people, and nearly 50 percent of them are engaged in economic activity outside the home.
 Small businesses in the country are primarily owned by women who support one or more families with their incomes”.

 Summer 2015, (July 22-29), Partners for Change, Inc. collaborated with the Communities for Haitian Entrepreneurs and Startups (CHES) to organize educational workshops for the women of PFC in Gonaives, Haiti.
-Professionals with extensive experience conducted these workshops and the topics included, but were not limited to entrepreneurship, physical and emotional wellness.
+Professionals with extensive experience conducted these workshops.

 Click here to read what Rebecca Roseme Obounou, CHES President said about that volunteering trip.